Prestocure High Pressure Sap Displacement HPSD

 George and I were introduced by George’s sister – our Nelson next door neighbour.
 I owned some light engineering equipment and set out to assist George to commercialise his dream.
 My day-job was Service Manager for M S Motors, Ford Dealers in Nelson.
 My work for George was a weekend hobby.

 Only now in 2018 – using Google search – do I (at last) understand George’s plan For at least twenty five years he had been searching for ways that would enable farmers to extend the life of their own timber thinning – to make their own posts and poles.
 I wish I had better understood George in 1974.

-and loosely discussed my invention with George.
+and loosely discussed my ideas with George.
 We agreed that I should develop the prototype myself – patent it – demonstrate it to George – and he would write me a sizeable cheque to purchase the patent.
 My chosen name was Prestocure HPSD.

-I became the owner of a venture that required capital to succeed.
-Newman Export a division of the TNL Group came alongside and Prestocure HPSD was subjected to the scrutiny of the Timber Preservation Authority.
+The object was to gain full H3 approval from the NZ Timber Preservation Authority.
 The process worked.
 All of the scientific testing proved positive.
-Approval to treat timber to H3 Standard was granted.
+Approval to treat timber to H3 (then C3) Standard was granted.

 OK – time to come clean – Sisson Industries Ltd started a fibreglassing section to manufacture Perfusion HPSD caps – not kayaks.
 The kayaks happened later – by accident.

 Why is this story relevant in 2018?
-Simple – in parts of Asia there is renewed interest in HPSD (as there should be) but they seem to lack access to decent reliable pressure caps.
-I have a huge (dead) stock of Prestocure caps.
+Simple – in parts of Asia there is renewed interest in HPSD (as there should be) but it seems that lack access to decent reliable pressure caps is a problem.